LavaMoat/lavamoat.github.io/src/content/docs/guide/getting-started.md

 ## Prerequisites

-LavaMoat is distributed as a [Node.js](https://nodejs.org) command-line tool.
+LavaMoat is distributed as a [Node.js][node] command-line tool.
 You'll need an LTS version of Node.js:

 - Node.js v20.0.0 (recommended) _or_
 - Node.js v16.20.0 (minimum)

 :::tip

 Don't have Node.js installed?
-[Download and install Node.js from the official site.](https://nodejs.org/en/download)
+[Download and install Node.js from the official site.][node-download]

 :::